Skip to content

 Definition

-SOQL and Apex syntax
+SOQL WHERE clauses and Apex code

-Flow Decision elements
+Flow decision elements

 Report and list view filters